Who We Are

 Girls’ Power Initiative (GPI) aims to be at the forefront of the struggle to raise African womanhood from its age-long powerlessness in the family and society from vulnerability to empowerment through activism for social transformation.

-Empowerment is feeling safe and comfortable in expressing what one thinks; in feeling happy, angry, sad, and asking for what one needs, knowing that one has the right to choice, privacy and respect.
+Empowerment is feeling safe and comfortable in expressing what one thinks; in feeling happy, angry, sad, and asking for what one needs, knowing that everyone has the right to choice, privacy and respect.
 It is saying, NO, when you mean NO. It is acknowledging your inner strength and capabilities.
 It involves appreciating and admiring yourself and being sure of yourself.
-It is processes by which girls and women receive information that enables them recognize and be conscious of their rights and hence act to defend and protect such rights.
+It is processes by which girls and women receive information that enables them to recognize and be conscious of their rights and hence act to defend and protect such rights.
 It involves courage, strength and conviction based on accurate information and analysis of life realities.
-Girls’ Power Initiative (GPI) empowerment program is aimed at making girls active participants in social action for the general good.
+Girls’ Power Initiative’s (GPI) empowerment program is aimed at making girls active participants in social action for the general good.